t-core-one/odoo-docs/content/applications/finance/accounting/customer_invoices.rst

 ===============

 To send the invoice to the customer, click :guilabel:`Send & Print`.
-A :guilabel:`Configure your document layout` pop-up window will appear if a :ref:`default invoice layout
+A :guilabel:`Configure your document layout` pop-up window will appear if a default invoice layout hasn't been customized.
-<studio/pdf-reports/default-layout>` hasn't been customized.
-Then, select how to send this invoice
-to the customer in the :guilabel:`Send` window.
+Then, select how to send this invoice to the customer in the :guilabel:`Send` window.

 To send and print multiple invoices, go to :menuselection:`Accounting --> Customers --> Invoices` and select them.
 Then click the :icon:`fa-cog` :guilabel:`Actions` menu and select